The 20 Best Facial Paralysis Doctors in France

 Amiens, FR

-Stephanie Dakpe practices in Amiens, France.
+Stephanie Dakpe practices practicing medicine in Amiens, France.
 Ms. Dakpe is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-Her top areas of expertise are Facial Paralysis, Fraser Syndrome, Teratoma of the Mediastinum, Osteotomy, and Bone Graft.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Facial Paralysis, Fraser Syndrome, Teratoma of the Mediastinum, Osteotomy, and Bone Graft.

 Advanced in Facial Paralysis